Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 Turn on acknowledgments for must-reads

-• Set due dates and reminders; filter reporting by org/role/location
+• Set due dates and reminders; filter reporting by org, role, or location

-• State addenda to relevant employees/managers; salary bands/investigations to HR only
+• State addenda to relevant employees and managers

 • Open a prior version; perform a restore to confirm lineage is preserved